Charles Claudius "Claude" Minor was born on Aug. 26, 1868 in Brownsville, Licking County, OH, the son of Daniel L. and Frances (Vreeland) Minor.

 Circa 1913, Claude is believed to have earned a living as a police officer in Zanesville.
 By 1920, he worked as a burner in a brickyard in Shawnee and shared a home with his sister Maude, as shown in U.S. Census records.

 In about 1922, Claude was joined in wedlock with his second wife, 27-year-old Edith Gertrude Rea (Oct.
 3, 1894-1940).
 She was a native of Grant County, IN and the daughter of Albert and Laura Bell Rea.
+The pair were 21 years apart in age.

 They dwelled in 1930 on Seventh Street in Newark, Licking County.
 Claude earned income as a salesman in a retail general store, and Edith was a practical nurse.